almcewen/VueScrollActions/README.md

 This will scroll the window to the footer's offset in the document with an vertical offset of 60px

 ## Caveats
+1. The are many improvements to come!
+I'm still trying to find time to fine tune and write proper tests/examples
+2. Expect changes!
+Expect more functionality to come and even some changes to use cases.